Your Bank Is Already Dead — You Just Haven't Noticed

 Frequently Asked Questions

 Not yet.
 Mortgages remain one of the few products still dominated by traditional banks and credit unions.
-However, AI-powered mortgage brokers are emerging, and by 2028, experts predict fully digital, bankless home loans will be widely available.
+However, AI-powered mortgage brokers are emerging.
+By 2028, experts predict fully digital, bankless home loans will be widely available.

 Almost all of them do — in anonymized or aggregated form.
 Read the privacy policy carefully.
 Apps like Apple Pay claim they don't sell personal data, but others like PayPal and Venmo explicitly reserve the right to share transaction insights with partners.
 The cashless economy runs on data, and your spending is the fuel.